Human Rights Defenders: Two SLS students win Katiba Institute Essay Writing Competition

 My name is Tabika Munyaka and finding my identity, my voice, has shaped who I am today.
 I am a human rights defender, and nothing should limit you from saying so.
 It is not a subscription.
 It is personal.

-This article was written by Jemmy Kamau, a third year Bachelor of Arts in International Studies student.
+This article was written by Jemmy Kamau, a fourth year Bachelor of Arts in International Studies student.

 What’s your story?
 We’d like to hear it.
 Contact us via email@example.com.